viktorwinschel/moma/docs/src/index.md

 MoMa provides this documentation and implementations of

-- basic category theoretical constructions
+- Basic category theoretical constructions
-- basic simulation of a MoMa national accounting
+- Basic simulation of a MoMa national accounting
-- pdfs and summaries of MES and MoMa
+- Summaries and pdfs of MES and MoMa

 ## Documentation Sections